cilium/cilium/examples/docker-compose/README.md

 ### Vagrant users: Stop existing cilium and consul instance

 If you are running the vagrant box.
-The Vagrantfile will have automatically started both a consul container and the cilium-net service managed by upstart.
+The Vagrantfile will have automatically started both a consul container and the cilium service managed by upstart.
 You need to stop both:

 ```
 docker rm -f cilium-consul
-sudo service cilium-net-daemon stop
+sudo service cilium stop
 ```

 ### Run docker-compose